Professional Bio

 Carl Icahn Strategic Adviser, proxy contest strategy

-Chrysler Strategic/BoardAdviser, active investment defense
+Chrysler Strategic/BoardAdviser, activist investment defense

 Kmart Strategic/Board Adviser, institutional investor proposals